-The District's demographer, Redistricting Partners, has determined that the 2020 Census data did not reveal significant population shifts that require adjustments in division lines.
-In fact, the 2020 Census data show improved population equality among the District's five electoral divisions, meaning that the current districts as drafted comply with the constitutional requirement that the districts have equal population.
+On December 7, 2021, the Board received a report from staff and legal counsel regarding the 2020 Census data in which the District's demographer (Redistricting Partners) indicated the 2020 Census data did not reveal significant population shifts that require adjustments in division lines.
+In fact, the 2020 Census data indicated improved population balance among the District's five electoral divisions, meaning that the current districts as drafted comply with the constitutional requirement that the districts have equal population.
 The relevant standard is that a plan with total deviation of less than 10% among all districts is presumed constitutional.
-The current total deviation among all districts using 2020 census data is 7.7%, well within that standard.
+The current total deviation among all districts using 2020 census data is 7.7%, well within the constitutional standard.